hubbcaps/gazee/README.md

 - [x] Daemonize.
 Make it runable as a service.
 - [x] Portability, is able to run under linux and windows
 - [x] HTTPS Support
+- [x] Allow use of keybinds for changing pages in Reading view

 ### Needed features before Gazee is actually usable

 - [ ] Search capabilities
-- [ ] Allow use of keybinds for changing pages in Reading view

 ### QOL Features on the Roadmap

 These are features that will make Gazee better and more up to par in what should be expected of a modern comic reader, but aren't needed for actual usability.

+- [ ] Bookmarks/Remember where user was in comic.
 - [ ] Add more options for gathering comic metadata than parsing ComicInfo in archive and using Mylar DB if available.
 - [ ] Random First Issue of a series in library.
 - [ ] OPDS Support